AmiT1458/spaceship_game/README.md

 # HEY

-# A new change here
+# The game
+This game was made with pygame.
+A nice 2-player game to play with your friends